ReadyResearchers/GatorStreet/README.md

-# GitRich: a user-friendly machine learning predictive tool for analyzing stock trends
+# GatorStreet: The User-Friendly Machine Learning Tool for Mastering the Stock Market

 ## Abstraction